ernstwi/drafts-actions/README.md

 - `task-done.js`
 - `task-reset.js`

 These actions are used for daily reminders.
-Create one draft for each task on the following format:
+For each task, create a draft tagged `daily-task` on the following format:

 ```
 [ ] <Title of task>